dd32/td-gh-ex/README.txt

 * Fix Home Page Slider do_shortcode not working
 * Header fix - To work with Savant child theme
 * Updated the language .pot file
-Premium: Added setting to change Side Social Links design - Square or Round
+* PREMIUM: Added setting to change Side Social Links design - Square or Round

 #### 1.0.93
 * Fixed CSS handle names to work with Child Theme